lqc/thinkcspy/source/events.rst

 #.
 Add some new key bindings to the first sample program:

-   * Pressing keys 1,2,3,4,5 should change the width of tess' pen to 1,2,3,4,5 respectively.
    * Pressing keys 'R', 'G' or 'B' should change tess' color to Red, Green or Blue.
+   * Pressing keys '+' or '-' should increase or decrease the width of tess' pen.
+     Ensure that the pen size stays between 1 and 20 (inclusive).
    * Handle some other keys to change some attributes of tess, or attributes of the window, or to give her new behaviour that can be controlled from the keyboard.

 #.
 Change the traffic light program so that changes occur automatically, driven by a timer.

 #.
 In an earlier chapter we saw two turtle methods, ``hideturtle`` and ``showturtle`` that